cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 verifier message leaks nothing about the input (in an information theoretic sense).
 See Definition 3.9 from [BBCGGI19] for details.

+An FLP is typically constructed from an arithmetic circuit, which defines validity.
+However, in the remainder we do not explicitly mention this circuit and allow validity to be defined by the set of inputs recognized by the FLP.

+Finally, the FLP requires a method for encoding raw measurements as vectors of field elements:

+* `flp_encode(measurement: Bytes) -> input: Vec[Field]` encodes a raw
+  measurement as a vector of field elements.
+The returned `input` MUST be of length `INPUT_LEN`.
+An error is raised if the measurement cannot be represented as a valid input.

+In addition, for some FLPs, the encoded input includes redundant field elements that are useful for checking the proof, but which are not needed after the proof has been checked.
+Thus the FLP defines an algorithm for truncating the input to the length of the aggregated output:

+* `flp_truncate(input: Vec[Field]) -> output: Vec[Field]` maps an encoded input
+  to an aggregable output.
+The length of the input MUST be `INPUT_LEN` and the length of the output MUST be `OUTPUT_LEN`.

+Note that, taken together, these two functionalities correspond roughly to the notion of Affine-aggregatable encodings (AFEs) from [CGB17].)

 ### Key Derivation

 In addition to the core FLP system functionality, the `prio3` VDAF requires a